zortcoin/zortcoin/README.md

 Auto Compile From Source
-(Compilation may take a long time.
-You can download the already compiled version from the releases section!)
+(Compilation may take a long time!)

 for centos 7: